+Parents are invited to sign a Home-School agreement.
+This includes information about the school and details of what the school and the home will provide for the children, and how we can work together to care for your child and raise his or her achievement.
 A close partnership between school and parents is vital to a child's educational progress.
 There are regular Parents' Consultation evenings arranged so that parents can discuss their child's progress with the teaching staff.
-In Nursery we use Evidence Me, which is an assessment, observation and reporting app.
-It shows the impact of children's learning by capturing learners' experiences and monitoring their development.
-This will be sent out half-termly.
-Parents are welcome to contact the Nursery Leader or Headteacher if any concerns arise during the school year.
+A written report is given to parents at the end of each school year.
+This provides details of a child's overall achievements and those in relation to the National Curriculum.
+Parents are welcome to contact the class teacher or Headteacher if any concerns arise during the school year.